getlift/lift/docs/static-website.md

 All files in that directory will be deployed and made available publicly.

-When using a JavaScript bundler (for example when working with Webpack, VueJS, React, etc.), the compiled files should be uploaded.
+When using a JavaScript bundler (for example when working with Webpack, VueJS, React, etc.), upload the compiled files.
 For example this could be the `dist/` directory.

 ### Custom domain